jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 See same as intra-experiment linegraphs, EXCEPT:

-Each inter-experiment linegraph has an additional boolean field ``summary`` which determines if the generated graph is a :class:`~sierra.core.graphs.summary_line_graph.SummaryLineGraph` or a :class:`~sierra.core.graphs.stacked_line_graph.StackedLineGraph` (default if omitted).
+Each inter-experiment linegraph has an additional optional boolean field ``summary`` which determines if the generated graph is a :class:`~sierra.core.graphs.summary_line_graph.SummaryLineGraph` or a :class:`~sierra.core.graphs.stacked_line_graph.StackedLineGraph` (default if omitted).